 A team of Heart Failure experts developed and launched the third and newest version of Heart Failure Accreditation.
-With a focus on decreasing mortality and improving quality of life HF v3 is reaching new heights in elevating the management of the Heart Failure population.
+With a focus on decreasing mortality and improving quality of life this accreditation program reaches new heights in elevating the management of the Heart Failure population.
 Below are some frequently asked questions about this accreditation.

 A: The ACC’s mission is to transform cardiovascular care and improve heart health by employing a vision where innovation and knowledge optimize cardiovascular care and outcome.
 In the same fashion, the goal of ACC’s HF Accreditation is to support and guide health care sites and providers to treat and improve the care of the HF patent populations.
 While focusing on the needs of the patient and families, our HF accreditation tool guides hospitals in building hardwired protocols and pathways to efficiently care for and manage these patients by implementing up-to-date guidelines and best practices.
 By achieving HF Accreditation, a facility can decrease mortality, minimize the variability between providers, improve the utilization of resources to reduce costs, and ultimately optimize patient care delivery.

 A: CMS metrics already monitor the mortality and recidivism metrics.
 However, caring for the HF population goes beyond these measures and an organization must analyze their HF program and delivery of care as a whole and throughout the continuum of care.
 The tool provides insight into how processes of care affect things that actually matter to patients, payers and governmental agencies.
 A more extensive breakdown of process measures is analyzed such as the utilization of order sets, compliance with appropriate testing and screenings, the proportion of eligible patients who receive guideline directed medical therapies, and percentage eligible patients that received a post-discharge appointment.
 Additional detailed metrics within the HF Accreditation tool are available and may be analyzed at the site’s discretion.